gominima/minima/README.md

 	app.Get("/getuser", func(response *minima.Response, request *minima.Request) {
 		// query params work a bit differently
-		// instead of adding a param in route, you just need to fetch the param userid := request.GetQuery("id")
+		// instead of adding a param in route, you just need to fetch it

+		userid := request.GetQuery("id")

 		if userid == "" {